hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

 comments: true
 ---

-While running as a non-admin account is a sound and highly recommended security measure, it is important to keep in mind that it should only be one layer of your security posture.
+While using a non-admin account for everyday tasks is a sound and highly recommended security measure, it is important to keep in mind that it should only be one layer of your security posture.

 It is easy to underestimate the amount of damage that can be done by malware running as a "limited" Windows user, even without resorting to privilege escalation.
 Here is a quick roundup: